briancartercst/minion/README.md

 	so this method is seldom required.
 - **done(rootNode)**: Invoked right before the component is removed from the DOM.
 This is where the controller can perform any teardown if required.
-Notice that event listeners bound to elements of the template will be auomatically removed by jQuery, and therefore this method is seldom required.
+Notice that event listeners bound to elements of the template will be automatically removed by jQuery, and therefore this method is seldom required.

 ##How Minion gets a template from a component